iamsiva11/iamsiva11.github.io/_posts/2017-12-30-extra-features-seq2seq.md

 * Intro
 * So what’s the problem?
 	* Sequence modelling before deep learning
 	* Data input to CRF models
-* Technique
+* The technique
-	* Pseudocode and illustration
+	* Pseudocode
 	* Pytorch code
 	* Tf code
 * Further notes on the experiment